 - Skills – For a single track heavy or technical course work on your handling skills.
 Get out on the trail, building your fitness mostly on the road or gravel isn’t going to help you bomb down hills, zig-zag through trees and maneuver rock sections.

-- Build your TSS – A 6 day stage race like Breck Epic is hard and long.
+- Build your TSS – A 6 day stage race like Breck Epic or the 7 day TransRockies Classic are hard and long.
 I’ve seen TSS of 200 and higher each day.
-That’s around 1200 for the week.
+That’s around 1200 to 1500 for the week.
 Most people don’t get a enough time to build that much TSS in training.
-Over the six month period it’s important to build up your weekly TSS.
+Over the six month period it’s important to slowly build up your weekly TSS.
+A good measure is to increase TSS by 10% each week except rest weeks.
+Rest weeks reduce to 40-50% from the previous week.

 - Mock Stage Race – In your training plan include a mock stage race.
-During this mock stage race, practice your pre/during/post ride fueling.
+During this mock stage race, practice your pre/during/post ride fueling and recovery techniques.
 Include training sessions that include the terrain and trail types you’ll be racing on.
 Because you’ll probably have all your other commitments like family, work etc. It will be difficult to do the same time and intensity of the race.
 Instead reduce the time and effort of each session.
+Adding at least one mock stage race of 3-5 days a few weeks before your event will help boost your CTL.

 - Start the race recovered.
 The week or two before the race keep the volume low.
 Take some extra days off.
-Use the time to get your plan in place for travel and equipments etc. Your TSB should be positive.
+Use the time to get your plan in place for travel and equipments etc. Your TSB should be positive, our recommendation would to start the race with a TSB of 40 or higher.

 - There is no better training for a race then racing.
 Racing will build some fitness, but will get your body used to the demands you can’t get in training.
 Practice your fueling and gear choices.